“Carthaginian Kartuba, Roman Corduba, Islamic Qurṭubah”

-Time to return to Andalusia, and precisely a month after our last visit when we spent the first weekend of February in Tarifa, Cadiz and Jerez.
-In this occasion, visiting one of the most spectacular and historical cities in Spain, world renown for its architecture.
-But before continuing and in order to understand why such importance, let me tell you some of the facts that will clear your mind.
+Time to return to Andalusia, and in this occasion just after a month that we went on visiting the cities of Tarifa, Cadiz and Jerez.
+As for this trip, it was well overdue to come and visit one of the most spectacular and historical cities in Spain, world renown for its architecture.
+But before continuing and in order to understand why such importance, let me tell you some of the facts that will clear your view in this subject.

-It was the capital of Hispania Ulterior Baetica in Roman times, then the Capital of the Islamic Emirate and then Caliphate of Córdoba.
-By the 10th century it was the most populated city in the world, and currently holds the title as being the largest urban area in the world declared UNESCO World Heritage Site.
-As you can imagine with that large amount of monuments and sites you will need to calculate your time to fully enjoy the city.
-A weekend is, in fact quite short and rushy as we had, but as a first glimpse totally worth it.
+It was the capital of Hispania Ulterior Baetica in Roman times, then the Capital of the Islamic Emirate and then Caliphate of Cordoba.
+By the 10th century it was the most populated city in the world, and currently holds the title as being the largest urban area in the world declared by the UNESCO as a World Heritage Site.
+As you can imagine with that large amount of monuments and sites you will need to calculate well your time to fully enjoy the city.
+A weekend is, in fact, quite short and rushy as I can tell you from experience, but as a first glimpse that’s totally worth it.

 After larger Seville and Granada, expect to see in Cordoba a mix of both.
-Elegance and history where Roman remains blend with the former mosques and glorious palaces from the Islamic era, then baroque, neo-classical and traditional Andalusian architecture with the typical white houses with their iron balconies, patios and orange trees and flowers in almost any street.
+Elegance and history where Roman remains blend with the former mosques and glorious palaces from the Islamic era; baroque, neo-classical and traditional regionalist Andalusian architecture with the typical white houses with iron balconies, patios fully covered with beautiful hand painted tiles in the walls, and orange trees and flowers in almost any street.

-Why Cordoba has become world renown is mainly for one of the most iconic constructions ever created in Spain, the former Great Mosque, now Mosque-Cathedral.
-An impressive beautiful building built during the Islamic rule of this part of Spain over 1200 years ago and how well the later conversion into a Catholic cathedral 800 years back kept most of the original details and blended it in harmony with the new construction inserted within the old.
+Why Cordoba has become world renown is mainly for one of the most iconic architectural masterpieces ever created in Spain: the former Great Mosque, now the Mosque-Cathedral.
+An impressive beautiful building created during the Islamic rule of this part of Spain over 1200 years ago, and how well the later conversion into a Catholic cathedral 800 years ago kept most of the original details and blended it in harmony with the new construction being literally inserted within the old.
 The most shocking feast to the eyes are the 856 columns that form the hypostyle hall.
-The mosque was modeled on that built some years before in Damascus.
+The mosque was modelled on that built only some years before in Damascus.

-After our “failed” experiences with food in South Spain before at other cities, specially Malaga, I’m glad to say Cordoba has nothing to do with any of the other.
-The choice of restaurants is vast, and quality is really good and so the prices.
-Although I cannot remember or recall the name of the ones we went, that is easy task.
+When thinking about food, the choice of restaurants in the city is vast, with quality really good and so the prices.
+Although I cannot remember or recall the name of the ones we went, that is an easy task anyway.
 Simply compare few on their menu prices which is always on display, and judge by the clientele too.
-Those places where there are only tourist might be a tourist trap, like anywhere in the world.
+Those places where there are only tourist might not be the best, like anywhere in the world, but not the norm.
 While if a good mix of locals and tourist, or just locals, then you cannot be wrong.

 For more information about Cordoba check Wikipedia and Wikitravel sites.
 Spain’s currency is the Euro (EUR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.